Design and Make a Piece of Jewellery

 All tools and metals will be provided during the course and any finished work will be yours to keep.

 The course also includes a day studying diamonds as an introduction which will be based at our new facility within the prestigious Birmingham Assay Office.
 You will also visit the Jewellery Quarter Museum, situated in the heart of Birmingham’s Jewellery Quarter, and the Birmingham Museum and Art Gallery.

 Please note that you will be in a workshop environment where health and safety regulations will need to be followed to ensure safe working practice.

 You will be introduced to the tools and basic techniques required to cut, form and join metals.
 Your tutor will involve you in the design development process to encourage your individuality and creative application of the techniques learnt.

 You will experience shaping and joining techniques in copper to explore final design ideas, as well as using drawing and rendering techniques to communicate design proposals.
-You will be introduced to diamonds and have the opportunity to handle these using specific gemmological equipment.
+You will be introduced to diamonds and have the opportunity to

 You will be supported by your tutor to realise your personal design proposal in silver, producing a finished piece of jewellery.

 Faculty: Arts, Design and Media

 Dates: 23 July-10 August 2018 (three weeks)